The group of six Afghans, aged between 17 and 23 years old, were chain pushed back from Slovenia to Croatia, then directly from Croatia to Serbia.

 “Pičku ti matera.”
 (English: You screw it up!)

 Eventually, the people on the move were brought back to the Serbian-Croatian border on January 12, 2019, in a vehicle, which’s air conditioning was turned on throughout the approximately seven hour drive.
-The vehicle had neither windows nor lights.
+The vehicle had neither windows nor lights as one respondent called to mind.
 The group arrived back to Sid at about 3 am.

 At the beginning of the interview, both interviewees mentioned to have been pushed-back many times: Five times from Slovenia, once from Zagreb (Croatia), and twice from another place in Croatia.